Last updated on August 10th, 2023 at 06:45 pm

 2. Meet People with Incredible Stories

 If you enjoy hearing people’s stories and learning from older generations, you’ll probably love caregiving.
-Most of your clients will be elderly people with vast amounts of life experience and some amazing stories to tell.
-As their companion, you’ll have ample opportunity to hear about the crazy things they did in their youth and learn more about how people lived in past decades.
+Most of your clients will be older people with vast amounts of life experience and some amazing stories to tell.
+As their companion, you’ll have ample opportunity to hear about the funny or unique things they did in their youth and learn more about how people lived in past decades.

 They’ll probably also enjoy hearing from you about your own adventures and childhood.
 Don’t be afraid to share your own tales of misspent youth or road trips have gone wrong.
 A huge part of caregivers’ jobs is to befriend their clients and make their days brighter.